Understanding and accepting your offer to study here.

 You can usually still apply after the deadline though – until 30 June.
-Firstly, check if there are places available on the course you’re interested in – contact us at email@example.com or 03330 141414.
+Firstly, check if there are places available on the course you’re interested in and discuss your application with our admissions team by phone or email.

 Each course page has specific entry requirements, which may include specific grades from A Levels, BTEC or equivalent qualifications – or a combination of qualifications adding up to a UCAS Tariff UCAS Tariff point total.